odoo/documentation/content/developer/tutorials/getting_started/04_basicmodel.rst

 ==================================

 At the end of the :ref:`previous chapter <tutorials/getting_started/03_newapp>`, we were able to create an Odoo module.
-However, at this point it is still an empty shell which doesn't allow us to store any data.
+However, at this point, it is still an empty shell which doesn't allow us to store any data.
 In our real estate module, we want to store the information related to the properties (name, description, price, living area...) in a database.
 The Odoo framework provides tools to facilitate database interactions.

-Before moving forward in the exercise, make sure the ``estate`` module is installed, i.e. it must appear as 'Installed' in the Apps list.
+Before moving forward in the exercise, make sure the ``estate`` module is installed, i.e., it must appear as 'Installed' in the Apps list.

 .. warning::

    Do not use mutable global variables.

-   A single Odoo instance can run several databases in parallel within the same python process.
+   A single Odoo instance can run several databases in parallel within the same Python process.
-   Distinct modules might be installed on each of these databases, therefore we cannot rely on global variables that would be updated depending on installed modules.
+   Distinct modules might be installed on each of these databases; therefore, we cannot rely on global variables that would be updated depending on installed modules.

 Object-Relational Mapping